 All clinical staff will be wearing masks and eye protection.
 Other staff, such as registrars, will be wearing masks.
 This is in alignment with all current guidelines from New York State, New York City and the US Centers for Disease Control and Prevention (CDC).

 We will provide you with a surgical mask when you arrive at HSS if you don’t already have one.
 We also ask that you use our hand hygiene stations when you arrive and whenever asked to do so by a staff member.

 All clinical areas are continually cleaned to the highest standards.
 Indeed, our infection control policies set the standard for others to follow.
 Here is how we are cleaning individual spaces:

 Yes, all patients will be tested for COVID-19 ahead of surgery and other key procedures (such as pulmonary function testing).
 This ensures your safety and the safety of our staff.

-Presurgical screening will include a blood test to look for COVID-19 antibodies and possibly a chest X-ray.
-On the day of surgery (or the day before), you will receive a nasopharyngeal swab test (done with a cotton swab in the nose) to test for COVID-19 virus.
+Presurgical screening may include a blood test to look for COVID-19 antibodies and possibly a chest X-ray.
+On the day of surgery (or the day before), you will receive a nasopharyngeal swab test (done with a swab in the nose) to test for COVID-19 virus.
 We will help you arrange this testing.